The Van Alen

 Each apartment has a door entry phone.
 To speak to someone buzzing your apartment, pick up the handset and you will see the person on the screen.
 If you want to let the caller into the building, press the door open button.
 This will unlock the main door or side gate.
 Please only let people into The Van Alen who you know.
 Visitors will have to buzz your apartment again from the panel to the left of each of the three block entrance doors.

+The key fob zappers have two buttons, the left one for the vehicle gates in Camelford Street and the right one for the gates on the underground car park.
 As you approach the gates, on the entrance to the underground car park in a car, the gates will open automatically and will close automatically behind you.

 If you want to enter the underground car park on foot via the ramp there is a key pad on the right-hand gate post.
 Please enter the four digit code followed by “enter” to open the gates.
 They will automatically close behind you.
 The code number, which must be kept confidential, can be requested by email or by calling, David Brown on 07887 983352 or from any director.